navicore/azuml/README.md

 * outbound rules
 * option to expand all subnets to include VMs
 * option to expand a single subnet to include VMs
+* ID generator should create IDs which are recognizable / meaningful (currently just hashes)